Come Fly with Me

 Ningchengopterus liuae

-Around 80 million years after dinosaurs first appeared, one lineage would eventually evolve the ability to fly and give rise to the first birds,4 but long before that, pterosaurs ruled the skies.
+Around 80 million years after dinosaurs first appeared, one lineage would eventually evolve the ability to fly and give rise to the first birds,4: Go to reference 4 at the end of the page but long before that, pterosaurs ruled the skies.
 They aren’t dinosaurs, but both groups are archosaurs and are still closely related.

-We believe their most recent common ancestor was ~250 – 245 mya (million years ago), in the early Triassic.5 The oldest dinosaur fossils we’ve found date back to ~243 mya6 and the oldest pterosaur fossils date back ~228 mya.7 So in geological time, they’re basically first-cousins.
+We believe their most recent common ancestor was ~250 – 245 mya (million years ago), in the early Triassic.5: Go to reference 5 at the end of the page The oldest dinosaur fossils we’ve found date back to ~243 mya6: Go to reference 6 at the end of the page and the oldest pterosaur fossils date back ~228 mya.7: Go to reference 7 at the end of the page So in geological time, they’re basically first-cousins.

 Thanks to the fossil record, and the incredible paleontologists who continue to expand it, we’ve discovered many transitional species that shed light on the evolution of extinct animals.
 But when it comes to pterosaurs, the picture is still a bit hazy.

-We’ve found a lot of fossils and know they all trace back to a single flying archosaur,8 but we’ve yet to find enough early species to fully understand how pterosaurs first transitioned from land to air.
+We’ve found a lot of fossils and know they all trace back to a single flying archosaur,8: Go to reference 8 at the end of the page but we’ve yet to find enough early species to fully understand how pterosaurs first transitioned from land to air.
 We have theories (god bless us humans, we always have theories), but we aren’t 100% sure.

 Illustration of a yeti (head and shoulders only) in front of a flower pattern.